AivenB/full-adder-simulation/README.md

 ```
 6. Ensure the peripheral board is connected properly and test all input combinations.

-**Note**: The hardware workflow is exploratory.
+**NOTE**: The hardware workflow is exploratory.
 The primary demonstration comes from the simulation of digital logic.

 ## Demonstration
 ### Tinkercad Circuit Setup